-Itineraries on this walk are graded Moderate as the path is on good surfaces with gentle and gradual gradients, other than a few moderately steep sections.
+Activity Level & TerrainThis itinerary is graded moderate as the path is on good surfaces with gentle and gradual gradients, other than a few moderately steep sections.
+Day 7 is quite long but managable due to the good terrain.
 The highest point on the trail is only 245 metres– reached at Butser Hill and again at Ditchling Beacon.

 The South Downs Way Way is very well waymarked and easy to follow.
 Navigation is straightforward as you can use the Macs Adventure Smartphone App which has maps, GPS tracks and daily route information.
 Simply download the GPS tracks for offline use and follow the route on your phone with the assurance that navigation on this tour will be made simple and you cannot get lost.

 You will find more information on downloading the app in your Macs Adventure Account.